-Pump up your literacy, science, music, art, dance, and sports skills while building friendships with campers from many cultures and language groups.
-Teachers/leaders are trained high school youth, university students studying teaching, and local school district teachers.
+Pump up your literacy, science, and art skills while building friendships with others from many cultures and language groups.
+Teachers/leaders are university students studying teaching and local school district teachers.

-The 2016 Building Cultural Bridges Summer Camp, offered by the Hmong Culture and Language Program at Concordia University, St. Paul, is celebrating 13 years of fun, friendship and fruitful learning for Pre-K through 12th-grade students August 1-12, 2016.
-The two-week camp runs Monday through Friday, 9 a.m. to 3 p.m., and is located on the Concordia University campus.
+The 2020 Building Cultural Bridges Summer Camp, offered by the Hmong Culture and Language Program at Concordia University, St. Paul, is celebrating 14 years of fun, friendship and fruitful learning for 3rd through 8th-grade students July 27 through August 7, 2020.
+The two-week camp runs Monday through Friday, 11 a.m. to 12:30 p.m., and is offered online.

 The Hmong Culture and Language Program helps to teach children and youth about their cultural roots and heritage.
 It teaches language, cooking, crafts, songs, dances, and numerous other things of cultural significance to the Hmong culture.